The 15 best TV shows to watch on Amazon Prime Video

 Mozart in the Jungle

 A comedy-drama set in New York's classical music scene, Mozart in the Jungle is as whimsical as its title suggests.
-Upcoming oboist Hailey meets eccentric conductor Rodrigo who's tasked with revitalizing the New York Symphony.
+Upcoming oboist Hailey meets eccentric conductor Rodrigo, who's tasked with revitalizing the New York Symphony.
 Never losing you with jargon, Mozart in the Jungle charmingly reveals an edgier side to the world of strings, playing its own symphony of sex, drugs and rock 'n' roll.

 The Boys